 Databases search differently than most search engines.
 Once you've brainstormed your keywords, you can use the words AND & OR to manipulate your search.
-Here is an example from the Academic Search Premier database:
+Here is an example from the General OneFile database:

 Librarian tips & tricks!
-Putting your search term in quotation marks will make sure the database only searches those two terms right next to each other, like "fast fashion".
-Using an asterisk (*) truncates your keyword- environment* searches for environment, environmental, etc.
+Putting your search term in quotation marks will make sure the database only searches those two terms right next to each other, like "War on Drugs".
+Using an asterisk (*) truncates your keyword- prison* searches for prison, prisons, prisoners, etc.

 Remember- AND narrows your search while OR broadens it.
 Think of it like a Venn Diagram:

 |Returns results with all of your keywords||Returns results with any of your keywords|

 Find Articles in Databases